 Christoph Kaiser received a Bachelor of Science in Design in 1997 for studies at Arizona State University, University of Stuttgart, and Akademie der Bildenden Kunst, Stuttgart, Germany.
 In 2002, he graduated with Honors with a Master's Degree in Architecture from Harvard University.
 In 2005, Christoph Kaiser co-founded Plus Minus Studio, a Phoenix-based architecture office that is still an active agent in many downtown Phoenix architecture projects.
-In 2010, Christoph Kaiser LLC was founded as a sustainable architecture and design studio specializing in compact dwelling units.
-Christoph founded KAISERWORKS in 2016 as a broad spectrum design studio and creative think tank that values the strength of collaboration in design.
+In 2010, Christoph Kaiser LLC was founded as a sustainable design studio specializing in compact dwelling units.
+Christoph founded Kaiserworks in 2016 as a broad-spectrum design studio and creative think-tank that values the strength of collaboration in design.

-Trevor Kowal is originally from Phoenix, Arizona.
-Impassioned and fervent in pursuing good design he continues to bring an energetic attitude to the design process with a knack for visual graphics and story telling.
-Trevor joined with Christoph during an internship in the Winter of 2013 and has continued to work here through getting his Master’s degree and beyond.
-Like most employees of the firm, his experience is varied across multiple specialties such as residential, restaurant, retail, religious, and visual representation.
+Trevor Kowal is a Phoenix native and a graduate of Arizona State University’s School of Architecutre.
+He brings an energetic attitude to the design process with a knack for visual graphics and storytelling.
+Trevor joined Christoph as an intern and has continued with Kaiserworks through his graduate work and early professional development.
+Trevor’s experience is varied across multiple specialties such as residential, restaurant, retail, religious, and visual representation.

 Drew Scharnitzke is a San Francisco Bay Area transplant with a Bachelor of Science in Urban and Environmental Planning from Arizona State University.
 His experience in the specialty coffee and restaurant industries, as a director and service worker, informs his approach in creating functional spaces both on the building scale and in the larger built environment.
 In addition to the design process, Drew plays a large roll in the permitting process and understanding municipal nuances for projects across the Phoenix Metro Area.

-John Davis holds a Doctorate in Architecture from Harvard's Graduate School of Design.
+John Davis holds a Doctorate in Architecture from Harvard University's Graduate School of Design.